truenas/documentation/content/SCALE/SCALETutorials/Credentials/ManageLocalGroups.md

 The group name cannot begin with a hyphen (-) or contain a space, tab, or any of these characters: colon (:), plus (+), ampersand (&), hash (#), percent (%), carat (^), open or close parentheses ( ), exclamation mark (!), at symbol (@), tilde (~), asterisk (*), question mark (?) greater or less than (<) (>), equal (=).
 You can only use the dollar sign ($) as the last character in a group name.

-**Allowed sudo commands**, **Allow all sudo commands**, **Allowed sudo commands with no password** and **Allow all sudo commands with no password** allow members of the group to act as root using the [sudo](https://www.sudo.ws/) command.
+**Allowed sudo commands**, **Allow all sudo commands**, **Allowed sudo commands with no password** and **Allow all sudo commands with no password** grant members of the group limited root-like permissions using the [sudo](https://www.sudo.ws/) command.
-To allow sudo commands, use **Allowed sudo commands** or **Allowed sudo commands with no password** to list the executable path(s) to specific sudo commands allowed for group members.
+Use **Allowed sudo commands** or **Allowed sudo commands with no password** to list specific sudo commands allowed for group members.
+Enter each command as an absolute path to the ELF (Executable and Linkable Format) executable file, for example */usr/bin/nano*.
-<file>/usr/bin/</file> is the default location for command executables.
+<file>/usr/bin/</file> is the default location for commands.
-Alternately, click the checkbox for **Allow all sudo commands** or **Allow all sudo commands with no password**.
+Or click **Allow all sudo commands** or **Allow all sudo commands with no password**.

 Exercise caution when allowing sudo commands, especially without password prompts.
-It is recommended to limit this privilege to trusted users and specific commands to minimize security risks.
+We recommend limiting this privilege to trusted users and specific commands to minimize security risks.

 To allow Samba permissions and authentication to use this group, select **Samba Authentication**.